 There are over 300 species of hummingbird, and if you live in North America, chances are good you have some in your neighborhood.
 While they migrate to Southern Mexico and parts of South America in the winter, come spring, they know just where they left the best flower nectar behind!
-If you love hummingbirds and would like to see more in your garden, there are a couple of easy steps to attract them and convince them to stick around all spring, summer and fall.
+If you love hummingbirds and would like to see more in your garden, there are a couple of easy steps on how to attract hummingbirds and convince them to stick around all spring, summer and fall.
 Create a hummingbird haven and have them coming back all season long!

-How do you attract hummingbirds?
+How to attract hummingbirds?

 Grow plants that naturally attract hummingbirds.
 Flowers with long throats or large amounts of nectar are their ideal.
 While they are attracted strongly to red and orange blossoms, any color will make a hungry hummingbird happy, so don’t feel tied to that.
 Some of their favorites?